-(dollars in thousands)

-Туре Principal Balance Cash Coupon (2) Original Term Yield (3) (Years) Initial LTV (4) Stabilized LTV (5) Senior loans (1) \$ 2,874,370 \$ 2,713,672 \$ 2,570,677 S+3.75% S+4.03% 3.1 66.8 % 63.7 % Subordinated loans 13,507 13,507 13,148 8.00 % 8.11 % 10.0 41.4 % 36.2 % Total/Wtd.
-Avg. \$ 2,887,877 \$ 2,727,179 \$ 2,583,825 S+3.75% S+4.03% 3.2 66.7 % 63.6 %
+(dollars in thousands) Туре ximum Loan nmitment 1 Principal Balance Ca rrying Value Cash (2) Coup Cash Coupon Y Original Term (Years) Inițial I Initial LTV Stabilized LTV (5) Senior loans (1) \$ 2,874,370 \$ 2,713,672 \$ 2,570,677 S+3.7 75% S+4.03% 3.1 66.8 % 63.7 % Subordinated loans 13,507 13,507 13,148 8.00 % 8.11 % 10.0 41.4 % 36.2 % Total/Wtd.
+Avg. \$ 2,887,877 \$ 2,727,179 \$ 2,583,825 S+3.7 75% S+4.03% 3.2 66.7 % 63.6 %

-^{(1) &}quot;Senior" means a loan primarily secured by a first priority lien on commercial real property and related personal property and also includes, when applicable, any companion subordinate loans.

-(2) Cash coupon does not include origination or exit fees.
+"Senior" means a loan primarily secured by a first priority lien on commercial real property and related personal property and also includes, when applicable, any companion subordinate loans.
+Cash coupon does not include origination or exit fees.
 Weighted average cash coupon excludes fixed rate loans.

-(3) Yield includes net origination fees and exit fees, but does not include future fundings, and is expressed as a monthly equivalent.
+Yield includes net origination fees and exit fees, but does not include future fundings, and is expressed as a monthly equivalent.
 Weighted average yield excludes fixed rate loans.

-(4) Initial loan-to-value ratio, or initial LTV, is calculated as the initial loan amount (plus any financing that is pari passu with or senior to such loan) divided by the as is appraised value (as determined in conformance with the Uniform Standards of Professional Appraisal Practice, or USPAP) as of the date the loan was originated set forth in the original appraisal.

-(5) Stabilized loan-to-value ratio, or stabilized LTV, is calculated as the fully funded loan amount (plus any financing that is pari passu with or senior to such loan), including all contractually provided for future fundings, divided by the as stabilized value (as determined in conformance with USPAP) set forth in the original appraisal.
-As stabilized value may be based on certain assumptions, such as future construction completion, projected re-tenanting, payment of tenant improvement or leasing commissions allowances or free or abated rent periods, or increased tenant occupancies.
+Initial loan-to-value ratio, or initial LTV, is calculated as the initial loan amount (plus any financing that ipari passu with or senior to such loan) divided by the as is appraised value (as determined in conformance with the Uniform Standards of Professional Appraisal Practice, or USPAP) as of the date the loan was originated set forth in the original appraisal.
+Stabilized loan-to-value ratio, or stabilized LTV, is calculated as the finital appraisal, sa tabilized value (as determined in conformance with USPAP) set forth in the original appraisal.
+Stabilized loan-to-value ratio, or stabilized USPAP) set forth in the original appraisal value may be based on certain assumptions, such as future construction completion, projected re-tenanting, payment of tenant improvement or leasing commissions allowances or free or abated rent periods, or increased tenant occupancies.